 - I can click on this task and drag it onto my calendar and this way I could assign some time to work on it so it’s a very nice integration where you can drag and drop tasks between your to-do list and your calendar.

 - If you’ve ever wanted to see a smart list with all of your tasks and all of your completed tasks you can very easily turn that on.
 Let’s go up to the settings gear in the top right hand corner, and then let’s click into to do settings within the settings prompt.
 Let’s scroll down the page to smart lists and here we can enable all and we can also enable completed now.

 - Over on the left hand side, I have a new list with all of my tasks across all of my different lists.
 I have another list for completed and here I can see all of the different tasks that I have completed.

 My day and suggestions

 - You can use the “my day” view to focus on what’s important.
 Let’s go up on the left hand side and click on my day.
 The nice thing here is that you can build your list every single day.

 - At the end of the day the list will be flushed or cleaned out so every day you start with a clean slate this addresses the age-old problem of having a to-do list where you add a to-do item maybe you add another to-do item and your list keeps growing and growing and at some point the list becomes so large that you’re just overwhelmed and you give up on using to-do lists.

 - With this, it will clear it so every day you don’t feel overwhelmed and you can just focus on a few things each day.

-- Well, what do you put on your my day view and that’s where to do has some really nice intelligence or smarts over on the right hand side you’ll see an icon for suggestions when you click on that that opens up a pane and here to do recommends different tasks to add to your my day view
+- Well, what do you put on your my day view and that’s where to do has some really nice intelligence or smarts over on the right hand side you will see an icon for suggestions when you click on that that opens up a pane and here to do recommends different tasks to add to your my day view